espruino/BangleApps/apps/carcrazy/README.md

 ### Feautures Coming Soon:
 0.02: Levels are creating making the game get harder as it goes along.
 (Completed)

+0.03: Setting for reseting high score.
+(Completed)

-0.03: Optional soundtrack in settings.
+0.04: Optional soundtrack in settings.
 More levels.

-0.04: With higher scores you can now unlock different colors of cars.
+0.05: With higher scores you can now unlock different colors of cars.
 More settings.

-0.05: Car selector at game over screen and start screen.
+0.06: Car selector at game over screen and start screen.

-0.06 More levels.
+0.07 More levels.

-0.07 More types of Cars.
+0.08 More types of Cars.

 ### Levels
 Here is a list of all the levels: